Skip to main content

 This command downloads and installs the latest stable release of Oxy.

 Edge vs Nightly: Edge builds are created on every push to main, while nightly builds are scheduled daily.
 Both are pre-release versions for testing the latest features.
-Browse all available builds at oxy-hq/oxy-nightly.
+Browse all available builds at oxy-hq/oxygen-nightly.

 2